 3200 users since 7/21.
 84 subscribers

-Laura is preparing quarterly newspaper for GRIN U updates, holding off until more content is up to share.
+Laura is preparing quarterly newsletter for GRIN U updates, holding off until more content is up to share.
 Jill has discussed a survey or interview of GRIN-U users in the spring.
 We discussed who should be targeted for this as well as what kind of content we should create for – whether to target a general audience/ repeat users/ subscribers.

 Deana: Natural Sciences Education manuscript; Upskilling; badges